- Do not include a leading ‘0’ in the international call sequence – it is only used in Sweden for domestic long distance calls.

 - European Commission Digital Single Market – Telecom Rules for the Digital Single Market.
 Outlines some of the telecommunications regulations across the European Single Market.

-- European Commission Digital Single Market – Country information – Sweden – update on internet and wireless access across the European single market.
-Has a focus on broadband, however includes wireless information as well.
+- European Commission Digital Single Market – Country information – Sweden – Update on internet and wireless access across the European single market.
+Has a focus on broadband but includes wireless information as well.

 - ITU (International Telecommunications Union) – United Nations specialized agency for information and communications technologies.

 - International Telecommunications Union – DIALLING PROCEDURES (INTERNATIONAL PREFIX, NATIONAL (TRUNK) PREFIX AND NATIONAL (SIGNIFICANT) NUMBER) (IN ACCORDANCE WITH ITU-T RECOMMENDATION E.164 (11/2010)) – A collection of dialing procedures for all countries and regions of the world.
 Retrieved 8 October 2016.

 - International Telecommunications Union – Sweden (country code +46) national numbering plan on file with ITU – Details of the Sweden’s telephone numbering plan as submitted to the ITU.
 Retrieved 14 November 2016.